 The Year-Round Efforts of Educators

-As the school year ends, a teacher’s behind-the-scenes
+As the school year ends, a teacher’s behind-the-scenes work begins

 Summer rolls around again.
 The last bell rings on the final day, and everyone in elementary and middle schools all over the country pours out of their classrooms to dive into their summer time off.
 Well, almost everyone.
 Much of our society assumes teachers work September to June, then lounge by the pool and binge-watch Netflix until autumn.
 But how do they really spend the summer?

 A U.S. News &World Report article reminds us: “The myth that summer break affords teachers a restful, stress-free vacation has long plagued teachers.”
 The same article tells about when a group of elementary students were asked, “What do you think your teacher does over the summer?”
 One little boy answered, “In summer it’s always going to be Saturday, so she’s going to be at home working on her computer.
 And then she’s going to come back to school and teach us something else. “ That’s a pretty good guess.
 And it might not be far from the truth.

 So, what do our beloved educators do all summer?
 Well, settle in––because the list of off-season activities is long for this year-round hardworking group of professionals.
 Here’s the top ten:

 - PD: A survey by the Gates Foundation concluded that 1/3 of all U.S. teachers participate in intensive summer professional development training.
 They may earn CEUs (continuing education credits) and even do coursework toward a Master’s Degree in Education.

 - Read, a lot: There’s even more to teachers being summer students themselves.
 They read about new teaching and testing methods, new educational technology and techniques.
 There are educational blogs and Twitter discussions.
 You might even catch them reading a textbook at the beach.
 They educate themselves all summer to make sure they are well equipped and better than before for the upcoming year.